Study reveals diversity “blueprint” to help maize crops adapt to changing climates

 “This is the most extensive study, in terms of diversity, that has been conducted on maize flowering,” said Martha Willcox, maize landrace improvement coordinator at CIMMYT .
 “This was achieved using landraces, the evaluation of which is an extremely difficult and complex task.”

-The groundbreaking study was supported by Mexico’s Ministry of Agriculture, Livestock, Rural Development, Fisheries and Food (SAGARPA) through the Sustainable Modernization of Traditional Agriculture (MasAgro) initiative.
+The groundbreaking study was supported by Mexico’s Ministry of agriculture and rural development (SADER) through the Sustainable Modernization of Traditional Agriculture (MasAgro) initiative.
 Additional support from the United States Department of Agriculture – Agricultural Research Service, Cornell University, and the National Science Foundation facilitated the completion of vast quantities of data analysis.

 “The knowledge we have gained from this work gives us something similar to a manual of ‘how to go on a successful treasure hunt;’ within the extensive genetic diversity that exists for maize.
 This knowledge can accelerate and broaden our work on developing resilient varieties, building upon millennia of natural and farmer selection in landraces,” Hearne added.